-Located in the former ox stables, our bar is a popular place to get together with friends before or after dinner – say, for one of our monastic brandies or
+Located in the former ox stables, our bar is a popular place to get together before or after dinner – say, for one of our monastic spirits or cocktails.

-At Ochsenstall, you can enjoy fine wines from Kartause Ittingen’s winery but of course we also serve Ittingen Klosterbräu, our delicious beer.
-And we have a great choice of fine brandies, produced exclusively in Switzerland or at other monasteries in Europe.
+At Ochsenstall, you can enjoy fine wines from Kartause Ittingen’s winery but of course we also serve Ittingen Amber, our delicious beer.
+And we have a great choice of fine spirits, produced exclusively in Switzerland or at other monasteries in Europe.

-The bar is open from Monday to Saturday, from 5pm.
+The bar is currently closed from time to time.

 Situated at the south wall of Kartause Ittingen, the building was erected in the 18th century under prior Anthelmus Entlin and used as stables for oxen and horses by the Carthusian monks.
 When Victor Fehr purchased Kartause Ittingen in 1867, it became the family’s horse stables.
 Whilst one of the horse stables is still preserved in its historical form, the other stables were converted into craftsman’s workshops over the last four centuries – and into this bar.

 The historical walls and the vault were repaired and whitewashed so as to preserve the room’s historical feel.
 With its Baroque vault, the subtle lighting as well as the pleasant acoustics and unobtrusive background music, Ochsenstall is a wonderful place to mingle and have a drink.